Outer Space!

 Vainglory

 A blasphemous natural satellite.
 Vainglory is a big orb dressed up in a myriad of red hues, like Mars, but more saturated.
-Has weird markings and carvings from times long gone etched onto its surface of what appear to be religious rites of differing traditions.
+Has weird markings and carvings from times long gone etched onto its surface depicting what appear to be religious rites of differing traditions.
 Not a lot of data is clear at the moment regarding them.

 Named after some sort of dead god; something or other.